 features change to accommodate different sizes of businesses.

 When learning how to use QuickBooks®, make sure you take time to learn how to customize reports tailored to your informational needs.
-Here are four that might come in handy.
+Here are five that might come in handy.

 Have you been wondering how to use QuickBooks® to track the cheques issued during the month in your QuickBooks® accounting system?